Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 If you’re using WordPress, or a similar web-ready template, you can create your own favicon online for free and apply it to your site using a plug-in.

 Or you can use this Favicon Generator, which allows you to create a favicon from images up to 5MB and includes the option of GIFs.
-If you don’t have a suitable image, you can choose a favicon from the free gallery.
+If you don’t have a suitable image, there’s a free gallery you can choose one from.

 The page title, or title tag, is one of the most important parts of your website for SEO.
 It’s the first thing Google sees and it should give a clear indication of what your page is about.

-Each page of your website should have a unique page title and, to display in full on all devices, each page title should be no more than 60 characters, with spaces.
+Each page of your website should have a unique page title.
+To display in full on all devices, each page title should be no more than 60 characters, with spaces.

 The page title doesn’t appear on the web page itself, but you can see it on the search engine results page (SERP).
-It’s the line of large blue text at the top of your listing.
+It’s this line of large blue text on your listing:

 Screenshot from Google Chrome